 analyze voluminous LASSO outputs.

-Requests for the use of Cumulus will be reviewed quarterly and may undergo scientific peer review.
+Proposals for the use of Cumulus will be reviewed monthly by the ARM Infrastructure Management Board (IMB).
+Larger efforts may require additional information and undergo a longer scientific peer review.
 Computational requests must:

 clearly indicate the relevance of the proposed computational activities to the ARM mission

 describe the ARM data sets to be analyzed

 explain how the proposal meets the criteria above

 explain why ARM computational cluster resources are the most appropriate computational resources for achieving the science goals.

 To submit a high-performance computing proposal, PIs must submit the high-performance computing request (HPCR) form.
 The request will be included in the next monthly IMB review that occurs after responses from the PI to all requests for clarifying information have been received.
 Results of the review of the proposal and responses to PIs will be communicated after the monthly review.

 Once approved, the ARM Data Center High-Performance Computing team will communicate with PIs to enable access to Cumulus and provide any technical support needed.

 All project allocations will be for a duration of 1 year but can be extended through an extension request process.
 For projects that extend beyond 1 year, PIs are required to submit a status report on an annual basis throughout the duration of the project.

 Code of Conduct.
 PIs must review and agree to ARM’s Code of Conduct when requesting access to ARM’s high-performance computing resources.